 2018 Jetta SE (2018 to present)

 This Jetta replaced my wife’s 2014 Jetta TDI when we sold it back to VW.
 Neither of us are fond on the Mk7 Jetta, so we made a quick move to get this car before the new model arrived.
 She’s a very dedicated manual transmission driver and a huge fan of sunroofs.
 There aren’t many sedans in America that meet that criteria, much less in VW’s line-up.
-On top of that, she really wanted a Silk Blue car with black interior.
+On top of that, she wanted a Silk Blue car with black interior.
 By the time we declared those requirements, there was exactly one specimen remaining within 1000 miles of us.
 I flew to Cleveland on a Friday after work, bought the car the following morning, then drove it home.
 The little 1.4T has good power (150 hp and 184 lb-ft) and averaged 45 mpg during its 575-mile maiden trip home.
-Given the price spread between diesel fuel and regular unleaded gasoline, getting 45 mpg in this car is financially the same as getting 55 mpg on a TDI.
+Given the price spread between diesel fuel and regular unleaded gasoline, getting 45 mpg in this car is financially the same as getting 55 mpg with a TDI.
 I’ll take it!
 Silk Blue is an attractive color, so we’re happy to have dedicated the effort to get the car.

 2017 Jetta S (2018)